Walt Disney Co has been in talks for the last couple weeks to buy film and television assets from Twenty-First Century Fox.

 Disney would also not purchase Fox’s local broadcasting affiliates, according to people familiar with the negotiations.

-Although the sale price could not be ascertained, after today’s 10% stock gain, Fox has a market cap of $50 billion.
-Therefore, a buyout of the company’s major assets would likely exceed $35 billion.
+Although the sale price could not be ascertained, after today’s 10% stock gain, Fox has a market cap exceeding $50 billion.
+Estimates range from $50 to $60 billion.

 Officials at Disney and Fox declined to comment.